Public Service Announcements

 Safe Swimming Tips for Families

-Essex County District Attorney Paul Tucker reminds residents that following best practices for water-based activities can help ensure that swimmers of all ages have a safe and happy time during these seasonal activities.
+Essex County District Attorney Paul F. Tucker reminds residents that following best practices for water-based activities can help ensure that swimmers of all ages have a safe and happy time during these seasonal activities.

 First and foremost, do not swim alone or allow children to swim unsupervised.
 Parents of very young children can help ensure their safety by installing fencing or barriers that disallow access to a pool when parents are not present to supervise.
 Parents of older kids should discuss the importance of staying out of the water when a responsible adult overseer is not present.
 Be it at the beach or a pool, avoid diffusion of water safety responsibility, as there can be a tendency in larger groups and gatherings to assume someone else will see an issue or raise an alarm if there is a problem.
 Swimmers of all ages can help prevent unexpected issues by keeping a flotation device on hand while in the water.